Skip to content

 1. Preparations

-1.1 Burn the SD Card
+1.1 Flashing the Raspberry Pi SD Card

 You can use the following command to open the Raspberry Pi configuration: